 The College recognizes that both dentists and members of the public would benefit from having more information about the factors considered by panels in its decision-making.
 For example, panels will consider how a dentist responds to a complaint, either by showing insight into a deficiency and taking a remedial course right away, or on the other hand, by responding unprofessionally.

 Together with some other regulatory health colleges, we developed transparency principles to help shape recommendations for what additional information about health care providers should be made available to the public.
 While each College passed its own by-laws and developed its own tool for ICRC panels to use, the risk assessment framework, terminology of outcomes and whether or not the outcomes are public are common to doctors, dentists, pharmacists, and others.

-True to our values, we are demonstrating our commitment to transparency by posting on our website a copy of the recently developed Risk Assessment Framework and tool that are panels are using.
+True to our values, we are demonstrating our commitment to transparency by posting on our website a copy of the Risk Assessment Framework and tool that our panels are using.
 The purpose of the framework is to ensure consistent, fair and transparent decision making that is guided by the panel’s analysis and assessment of risk.